 Activity 2: Write thank-you cards.
-These easy-to-print thank-you cards can be given to family members, essential workers, your local postal worker or anyone you want to show gratitude and appreciation to.
+These easy-to-print thank-you cards can be given to family members, essential workers, your local postal worker, or anyone you want to show gratitude and appreciation to.
+(We recommend printing onto white cardstock or other thicker paper.)
 If your child is able to write on their own, let them!
 If your child isn’t ready to write on their own, ask them what they think the card should say, then be their scribe and write their ideas.
 Have them watch you as you pen their words.
 Then, have them sign their own name.

 (+) If your child does know how to write but has difficulty putting sentences together, use this opportunity to do some meaningful copywork.
 To do this, you model and write down the sentence first on a scrap paper and allow them to copy it onto the card itself.
 (For tips on copywork, read this article on our blog.)

 Pro tip: Use a ruler and a pencil to make lines for your child to use as guides.
 If you make the lines light enough, you can always erase them later.